 Despite the initial problems, the new rocket motor is a significant achievement.

-Maximum carriage will be 12 Brimstone 2 missiles.
+Maximum carriage is 12 Brimstone 2 missiles.

 Brimstone 3 is a new build missile that incorporates all the previous spiral developments into a single consistent standard.

 In the period between Brimstone 2 and 3, MBDA proposed a variant of Brimstone 2 for AH-64E Apache.
 The warhead was to be optimised for non-armoured targets (without losing any anti-armour performance), have a cockpit-selectable trajectory, which will allow line-of-sight engagement (flat trajectory) and high and low missile flight profiles to avoid close-in obstacles; a cockpit-selectable capability that allows the pilot to determine the elevation and impact angle on the target to maximise weapon effect; and a new set of warhead modes, which includes delayed, airburst, impact and proximity fuzing.

 This was designated Future Attack Helicopter Weapon (FAHW).

 Brimstone 3A retains all the critical components from Brimstone 2